Home » Tournaments » Types of Poker Tournaments Other Than Texas Hold’em and Omaha

 Five-Card Draw

-The most common Draw poker game one might find in a tournament series is 5-Card Draw.
+The most recognizable Draw poker game found in tournaments is 5-Card Draw.
 The action is rather straightforward.

-• Each player pays an ante and then receives five cards, all face down.
+• Each player pays an ante and is dealt five cards, all face down.

 • A round of betting ensues.